rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 ![Thank you](/img/blog/2017/2017-07-20-thank-you.gif)
 <div class="image-credits"><b>Thank you for real..
 (Image :  giphy.com)</b></div>

-For these three weeks of RGSOC, we have learnt about Javascript, Git, React , Redux, JSON, ES6 vs ES5, Swagger annotations, APIs and etc. by giving our highest commitment.
+For these three weeks of RGSOC, we have learnt about Javascript, Git, React , Redux, JSON, ES6 vs ES5, Swagger annotations, APIs and etc by giving our highest commitment.
 Time is flying so fast.
-So, we started our development process.
-So, currently we are working on the searchable fields panel and Query bar of our file browser.
-It was off to a good start!
-And now our trello board looks good and the Done and In-Progress lists are keep getting populated! ✅
+So, we started the development process.
+Currently we are working on the searchable fields panel and Query bar of our file browser.
+It is off to a good start!
+And now our weekly Trello boards looks good and the Done and In-Progress lists are keep getting populated! ✅

 ## Our goals for this summer

 We want to **learn more** about the technologies from the technology stack of OpenDF and other related technologies which are being used in the industry.
 And our final aim for this summer is to **give our best shot at it** and do our tasks, in the best possible way.
 And of course yes!, We are going learn so much! 💻📚😌 Both of us **share our knowledge** with each other.
-Most of the times we do self studies in separate machines and discuss the things that we have learnt.
+Most of the times we do self studies in separate machines and discuss the things that we have learned.
 That is a better a way to learn quickly.
-We want to continue this throughout this summer. 😌
+And we want to continue this throughout this summer. 😌

 And most importantly, we all know that a work like this can be very stressful.
 But it depends on how we embrace it.
 So why don't we **enjoy** it instead - which is the exact thing we do. 😎💃🍕🍨 Our team find these kind of work more entertaining, than frustrating, which makes it more interesting in return.